mmdadigital/teka/README.md

 Introduction to Teka
 ========================

-Teka is the new drupal base theme.
+Teka is the new drupal base theme from MMDA.

+We want to offer a better experience on building drupal themes.

 ===============